Building a media brand is awesome. But media brands ≠ Owned Media.

 When you’re building out your owned media strategy, events are a massive opportunity to collect content to drive subscribers.

 At AudiencePlus, we just got done producing our first big event, Goldenhour.
 We were very intentional about how we created content before and after the event.
-Prior to the event, our main goal was getting the right people in the room, but we were also looking past the event to the content distribution in the very early stages of planning.
+Prior to the event, our main goal was getting the right people in the room, but we were also

 We’ll show you exactly how we did that in our upcoming documentary, No Sleep til’ Brooklyn, but for now let’s just say it worked.
 We were able to get some of the best minds in the industry in the same room, both on stage and in general attendance and we’re now seeing a lot of success post-event in the content distribution through exclusive content drops.